 Sending a big “Aloha” out to Trolley Wing Co (TWC) to welcome them to the Utah Aloha POS family.
 “The Wing” is now in Sugarhouse after a dozen years in Trolley Square, originally being housed in one of the antique trolleys that used to travel the streets of ...Continue Reading → Share

 Salt Lake’s 9th & 9th area has another great addition, Hub & Spoke Diner.
 Hub & Spoke is the latest creation from Scott Evans, the proprietor of Pago, Finca and East Liberty Taphouse and elevates the whole “diner” experience to a new level.

-Like all of his sites, Hub & Spoke focuses on fresh ...Continue Reading → Share
+Like all of his sites, Hub & Spoke focuses ...Continue Reading → Share

 “Security breach” is the last phrase any hospitality business owner wants to hear, yet breaches continue to make headlines.
 Where owners are taking steps to keep their customers’ data secure, chances are they are not fully covering themselves and are unknowingly exposing themselves to risks and cyber criminals if they are not working with a security professional.Staying secure requires a broad and constant review of your business. ...Continue Reading → Share

 All of you that are current Aloha POS users understand that it is an incredibly powerful and capable system.
 You had some training when the system was installed but with constant upgrades to capabilities, your knowledge may have become a little bit “rusty”.
 The good news is that the ...Continue Reading → Share